google/visualblocks/README.md

 server.display()
 ```

+The registered functions can then be executed by using the corresponding type of node.
+For example, the registered generic inference functions can be selected in the
+"Colab (generic)" node, located in the "Model" category.

 ### Step 5: Share the notebook

 In Visual Blocks UI, you can click the `Save to Colab` button to save the pipeline